 Control your portion sizes

 I try to weigh ingredients and look at serving suggestions on packaging.
-I also use a spaghetti measurer to keep spaghetti portions under control.
-This helps me to cut down on calories, which avoids weight gain, and also to avoid cooking more than needed.
+I also use a *spaghetti measurer to keep spaghetti portions under control.
+This helps me avoid cooking excessive amounts of food if we’re not going to have time to eat leftovers.

 Consider changing your supermarket

 Last year I kept a track of my food spending for an entire year.
 I then used this to work out my average weekly food budget and worked on reducing that by 20%.
 I switched from Tesco to Aldi, although I do shop between the two quite often, as I love the convenience of Tesco deliveries and click & collect.